Formal Verification of Minimax Algorithms

 Our first contribution is the introduction of a witness-based correctness criterion for depth-limited game tree search with transposition tables.
 This notion formalizes the intuitive requirement that the returned value must correspond to the exact evaluation of some fully explored subtree (the witness).

 As a second contribution, we applied this correctness notion to two representative algorithms.
 We successfully verified the \textsc{NegamaxTTW} algorithm in Dafny, providing, to our knowledge, the first formal proof of correctness for a depth-limited transposition-table-based negamax search with alpha-beta pruning.
-In contrast, a variant by Marsland~\cite{Marsland86} (with best move tracking omitted) was shown to violate the criterion, based on a concrete counterexample.
-Whether this outcome reflects a shortcoming in the Marsland variant or highlights the need for a different correctness notion remains an open question.
+In contrast, the algorithm by Marsland~\cite{Marsland86} (with best move tracking omitted) was shown to violate the criterion, based on a concrete counterexample.
+Whether this outcome reflects a shortcoming in Marsland's algorithm or highlights the need for a different correctness notion remains an open question.

 Beyond these case studies, we developed and verified over 15 variations of minimax and negamax algorithms, ranging from basic recursive definitions to depth-limited and alpha-beta optimized versions.
 All verification artifacts, including Dafny proofs and Python implementations with randomized testing, are available on GitHub~\cite{github-minimax}.
 The most complex case, \textsc{NegamaxTTW}, verifies in approximately 4 seconds with Dafny 4.10.0.